- Rebecca Tomasis

 Learn more: How to design a logo.

-05. Share your mission to foster connections and alignment
+05. Share your mission for connection

 If your work revolves around a mission or cause, your LinkedIn banner can reflect this purpose.
 Use text alongside a clean, visually appealing background to concisely state your mission.